Jermain Defoe leaves Rangers after three years with club

 Former England striker Jermain Defoe has left Rangers after what the Ibrox club described as “three years of excellent service”.

-The 39-year-old has left the Scottish champions after making just two appearances this season, although he had been helping out in a coaching capacity and was part of an interim management team following the departure of Steven Gerrard to Aston Villa.
+The 39-year-old has departed the Scottish champions after making just two appearances this season, although he had been helping out in a coaching capacity and was part of an interim management team following the Steven Gerrard’s move to Aston Villa.

 Defoe joined Rangers, initially on loan, from AFC Bournemouth in the January 2019 transfer window.